fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``jump-to-matching-bracket``
     jump to matching bracket if the character under the cursor is bracket;
-    otherwise, jump to the next occurence of *any right* bracket after the cursor.
+    otherwise, jump to the next occurrence of *any right* bracket after the cursor.
     The following brackets are considered: ``([{}])``

 ``jump-till-matching-bracket``